venikman/FPF/FPF-Spec.md

 **Terminology note (disambiguation).** PQG/PCP are editorial review constructs in the authoring plane (Part E).
 They are distinct from enactment/runtime gating constructs such as `OperationalGate(profile)` / `GateProfile` (A.21), which govern Work transitions and gate decision policies elsewhere in FPF.

-**Mint vs reuse.** This pattern mints **PQG**, **PCP**, and the profile IDs **PCP‑BASE/MOD/PRAG/NORM/SOTA/BRIDGE/TERM/REFRESH**.
+**Mint vs reuse.** This pattern mints **PQG**, **PCP**, and the profile IDs **PCP‑BASE/MOD/PRAG/NORM/SOTA/BRIDGE/TERM/DEONT/REFRESH**.
 It reuses existing FPF terms (e.g., **Delta‑Class**, **DRR**, **Bridge**, **CL**, **SoTA Synthesis Pack**) without changing their meanings.

 #### E.19:4.1 - Define the review target

 A review **SHOULD** propose revisions to a target pattern (including didactic restructuring) that positively affect downstream usage and interoperability.
-Formal/template defects (e.g., non‑compliance with E.8 structure) have lower review priority than semantic/ontological defects or non‑SoTA Solutions, but they **MUST** be corrected before admission (or before closing a refresh run).
+Formal/template defects (e.g., non‑compliance with E.8 structure or not conforming to RFC deontic terminology) have lower review priority than semantic/ontological defects or non‑SoTA Solutions, but they also **MUST** be corrected.

-E.g. if the header block is missing or incomplete, **continue with ontology and semantic review**.
+E.g. if the header block is missing or incomplete, **continue with ontology and semantic review first**.
 Treat missing header fields as a mechanical defect to patch (PCP‑BASE #7), not as a reason to stop.

 The run **SHOULD** give best-known **Delta‑Class (Δ‑0…Δ‑3)** and record an initial **impact radius** (dependent patterns/tests/relations that need be changed due to pattern norms), using existing definitions where available (e.g., the LEX‑AUTH protocol).

 #### E.19:4.2 - Apply the baseline profile to every run

-Every run MUST include **PCP‑BASE**, which checks the following families.
-Mechanical checks (template/heading discipline, RFC-keyword hygiene, LEX-BUNDLE mechanical violations) SHOULD be satisfied via auditable lint/harness traces where available; reviewer depth SHOULD prioritize the load-bearing surfaces in E.19:4.2.1.
+Every run MUST include **PCP‑BASE**, reviewer depth SHOULD prioritize the load-bearing surfaces in E.19:4.2.1.

-1. **Internal coherence (contract ↔ solution)**
+1. **Internal coherence (problem ↔ contract ↔ solution)**
-   The Conformance Checklist matches the Solution (no “orphan requirements” and no “unclaimed obligations”).
+   The Conformance Checklist matches Problem statement and the Solution (no “orphan requirements” and no “unclaimed obligations”).
-2. **Deontic clause hygiene (RFC keywords)**
-   Deontic requirements are expressed with RFC-style keywords (see H‑8); obligations are not smuggled into prose as informal imperatives.
-Admissibility/validity constraints are stated non‑deontically as `Invariant:` / `Well‑formedness constraint:` predicates and referenced from the Conformance Checklist when enforceable.
-   **Subject discipline for RFC keywords.** If a sentence uses RFC keywords, its grammatical subject **MUST** be an agent or a publishable artefact (author, reviewer, tool, model, record, validator).
-RFC keywords **MUST NOT** modify modeled‑world entities (e.g., “Earth”, “RoleAssignment”, “Role”, “holon”) — express those as `Invariant:` / `Well‑formedness constraint:` predicates instead, and (if needed) reference them from CC items.
-3. **Lexical discipline & reserved vocabulary**
+2. **Lexical discipline & reserved vocabulary**
    Terms and registers follow lexical rules; ambiguous “everyday” synonyms do not silently replace kernel vocabulary.
-4. **SoTA‑Echoing minimum compliance (E.8)**
+3. **SoTA‑Echoing minimum compliance (E.8)**
    SoTA‑Echoing satisfies the E.8 obligations applicable to the pattern kind (Architectural vs Definitional), including post‑2015 sourcing and explicit adopt/adapt/reject stances.
 If a SoTA Synthesis Pack exists for the topic, SoTA‑Echoing binds to it rather than forking an untracked narrative; any divergence of pattern norms from contemporary practice is explicitly stated as such.
 SoTA‑Echoing **MUST** be non‑decorative: the Solution and other load‑bearing sections **MUST** align with the declared SoTA stance, or explicitly justify any divergence.
-5. **Cross-pattern compatibility & impact radius**
+4. **Cross-pattern compatibility & impact radius**
    Relations are consistent with declared dependencies and dependents; declared scope/impact is compatible or explicitly limited.
-6. **Didactic grounding**
+5. **Didactic grounding**
    Archetypal Grounding is present and teaches the concept with concrete anchors, not only abstractions.
-7. **Template & section integrity**
+6. **Template & section integrity**
-   This is lowest priority for review depth and **SHOULD NOT** consume effort that would displace ontology/semantics/SoTA checks.
-Canonical template sections **MUST** be present and ordered per E.8 before admission (or before closing a refresh run).
+   This is lowest priority for review depth and **SHOULD NOT** consume effort that would displace ontology/semantics/modularity/slots/SoTA checks.
+7. **Modularity & contradiction hygiene**
+   The pattern **SHOULD NOT** be overloaded or expands obligations/dependencies  significantly.
+Checks include: scope hygiene, split/refactor recommendation when warranted, and contradiction scan against neighbor patterns in Relations.
+Pattern should respect balance of coheiseveness and coupling of its content among other patterns in FPF.
+If pattern define specialization it should not show mix of slots/parameters of different levels.

 ##### E.19:4.2.1 - Triage: spend depth on load-bearing surfaces without making reviews heavier